Vaccination policy: Latvia

 According to a 2011 publication in CMAJ: The notion of "mandatory" in Latvia differs from that of other nations.
 Latvia appears unique in that it compels health care providers to obtain the signatures of those who decline vaccination.
 Individuals have the right to refuse a vaccination, but if they do so, health providers have a duty to explain the health consequences.

 Vaccines that are not mandatory are not publicly funded, so the cost for those must be borne by parents or employers, she adds.
 Funded vaccinations include tuberculosis, diphtheria, measles, hepatitis B, human papillomavirus for 12-year-old girls, and tick-borne encephalitis until age 18 in endemic areas and for orphans.

 Beginning at age 14, minors can consent to vaccination in Latvia without parental permission.

+Malawi

+COVID-19 vaccination is mandatory for health workers, journalists, and other frontline staff starting 20 December 2021.

 Malaysia

 In Malaysia, mass vaccination is practised in public schools.
 The vaccines may be administered by a school nurse or a team of other medical staff from outside the school.
 All the children in a given school year are vaccinated as a cohort.
 For example, children may receive the oral polio vaccine in Year One of primary school (about six or seven years of age), the BCG in Year Six, and the MMR in Form Three of secondary school.
 Therefore, most people have received their core vaccines by the time they finish secondary school.